3 Aspen

 History

-As part of our topic of 'The Roman Empire'.
-Year 3 will be learning all about the Romans.
+As part of our topic of 'Anglo-Saxons and Vikings'.
+Year 3 will be learning all about the life of Anglo-Saxons and Vikings.
 We will learn about all the changes people went through during these times.
-We will learn about their daily lives, the power of the Roman Army, Julius Caesar and Boudicca.
+We will even go on a trip to the Jorvik Centre in York to learn even more about how people lived during these times.

 Geography